Abhi-MS/DataAggregationAPI/report.md

 ## Conclusion

-This project make me understand MongoDB and its newest updates more deeply.
+This project made me understand MongoDB and its newest updates more deeply.

 ## License